cavilosa/secure-ai-telemed-prototype/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for details.4